stephencweiss/stephencharlesweiss.com/content/blog/2019-09-07/adding-prettier.md

 "editor.formatOnSave": true,
 ```

-The former simply requires that there is a `.prettierrc` file in the application’s root directory.
+The former simply requires that there is a `.prettierrc` file in the application's root directory.
 The latter is a preference of mine to apply prettier on save - rather than waiting for a git commit or to run the `format` script.

 ## Alternative Formats